-- What if the other people then realizes that I was BCC’d and is now super confused? ?
+- What if the other people then realize that I was bcc’d and is now super confused??

-Every once in a while my fear comes true…Case below: I BCC’d “C” but they ended up replying-all!
+Every once in a while my fear comes true…The case below: I bcc’d “C” but they ended up replying-all!

-- Visual Cues: Callout being BCC’d on particular email.
-Use a color to clearly signal to the reader that, “yo friend, you’ve been bcc’d. please remember that”
+- Visual Cues: Callout being BCC’d on a particular email.
+Use a colour to clearly signal to the reader that,“yo friend, you’ve been bcc’d. please remember that”

 - Confirmation on Send: Additionally, if the user attempts to reply to any additional parties apart from the email address that bcc’d them, throw the user a warning when they hit send.
 You might save a partnership or somebody some embarrassment.

-We’ve already gotten used to this when the word attachment is mentioned but there’s no attachments on the email…this would be a nice addition to that.
+We’ve already gotten used to this when the word attachment is mentioned but there are no attachments on the email…this would be a nice addition to that.